firstred/postnl-api-php/docs/index.rst

 These API bindings make it easy to connect to PostNL's CIF API, used for retrieving delivery options, printing shipment labels and finding shipment statuses.

-- It has a simple interface for connecting with either the legacy, SOAP or REST API.
+- It has a simple interface for connecting with the REST API.

 - Abstracts away direct requests to the API, allowing you to focus on the code itself.
-The object structure is based on the SOAP API.
+The object structure is based on the REST API.

 - Can merge PDF labels (both A6 and A4) and automatically sends concurrent requests when necessary, making batch processing a lot easier easier.